GbolahanAlaba/e-commerce-app/README.md

-# **Sumsub KYC App**
+# **E-commerce App**

 ## **Overview**

-This project demonstrates a simple application that interacts with the SUMSUB API, a compliance platform that helps businesses verify customers and comply with regulations.
-The application is designed to showcase how to integrate the SUMSUB API into a Django Rest Framework (DRF) project, enabling seamless customer verification and regulatory compliance.
+This eCommerce project provides a seamless shopping experience with a set of essential features, including user authentication, product browsing, cart management, and payment integration.
+Here's a detailed description of the project:

 ## **Prerequisites**